Polydile/dile-components/packages/dile-modal/README.md

---dile-modal-animation-duration | Duration of the opacity modal animation | 0.3s --dile-modal-close-icon-top | Top position applied to the close icon | 5px --dile-modal-close-icon-right | Right position applied to the close icon | 18px
+--dile-modal-animation-duration | Duration of the opacity modal animation | 0.3s --dile-modal-close-icon-top | Top position applied to the close icon | 5px --dile-modal-close-icon-right | Right position applied to the close icon | 18px --dile-modal-close-icon-cursor | Cursor style for the close icon | pointer